-PhD students interested in engaging in detailed discussions on their research at the Doctoral Consortium are invited to submit a 4-page paper (maximum) describing their thesis work and, in particular, provides clear discussions on:
+PhD students interested in engaging in detailed discussions on their research at the Doctoral Consortium are invited to submit a 5-page paper + references (maximum) describing their thesis work and, in particular, provides clear discussions on:

 - The research problem being addressed

 - The research methodology and techniques being applied

 - The solution being proposed and its validity

 - The relation of the work to the state of the art in the research areas relevant to Hypertext

 When submitting the paper, please indicate the stage of your progress within the PhD program (e.g., year of study, pre-proposal).

 The submitted paper should be discussed with the students’ respective PhD supervisors before submission.

 It should adhere to the submission guidelines for the Hypertext conference, available at: http://ht.acm.org/ht2021/cfp/submission-and-review-process/